Wittionary/niche-os/README.md

 ```

 ## update flakes
-Make sure you're on a new branch and that you've got 15 minutes for this thing to build.
+Make sure you're on a new branch and that you've got 15 minutes for this thing to download packages and build.
 ```bash
 sudo nix flake update
 nh os switch && nh home switch